 The Exploratory Works Application involves:

-The Department of Planning and Environment assessed the Environmental Impact Statement (EIS) for Snowy 2.0’s exploratory works, taking into account environmental, social and economic impacts, community and stakeholder submissions and advice from other government agencies.
+The Department assessed the Environmental Impact Statement (EIS) for Snowy 2.0’s exploratory works, taking into account environmental, social and economic impacts, community and stakeholder submissions and advice from other government agencies.
 The Minister for Planning determined the proposal in February 2019.

 Each stage of the project requires a separate applications, which will be publicly exhibited to provide the community an opportunity to comment on each stage.